 My Research Projects

-These are 3-minute pitches of the research projects that I completed more than 80%.
+These are 3-minute elevator pitches of the research projects that I completed more than 80% of the ground work.
 For a complete list of publications, here is my google scholar page.

 Semi-automated marker gating of Multiplexed Immunofluorescent Images (mIF)